DEVSENSE/phptools-docs/docs/vs/Debugging/exceptions.md

 PHP reports errors, warnings and notices when the program ends up in some unexpected state.
 Since PHP7 this error reporting is mostly reported by throwing an exception.

-PHP Tools for Visual Studio debugger handles both of types of error handling – traditional PHP Errors and PHP Exceptions.
+PHP Tools for Visual Studio debugger handles both types of error handling – traditional PHP Errors and PHP Exceptions.

 ## Break when an exception is thrown